Xilinx/Vitis_Model_Composer/HLS/optical_flow/README.md

 # Optical flow
 This example demonstrates an implementation of dense optical flow in Model Composer.

-This example uses the following Mathworks toolboxes.
+This example uses the following Mathworks toolboxes:
 * [MATLAB Computer Vision System Toolbox](https://www.mathworks.com/products/computer-vision.html)
 * [DSP System Toolbox](https://www.mathworks.com/products/dsp-system.html)

+You also need to have a Vitis Model Composer license to simulate this example.

 ## What is dense optical flow?